top of page

 • Who & what do you need to forgive?

 • For couples: How did your relationship grow this year?
 How did your relationship change this year?
-Were the changes Welcoming?
+Were the changes welcoming?
 Insightful?
 Painful?
 Surprising?
 Did it eventually bring you closer or further apart?

 • If you feel further apart, what would you like to do to change that?